 Violations of campus regulations which could result in suspension from the College will be considered by the five (5) member Discipline Committee.
-The Discipline Committee membership shall include a faculty member as chair, an academic counselor, the career-technical counselor, the Student Body Association President, and a faculty member of the opposite sex and race, when possible, of that of the chair of the Committee.
+Each academic year, the Discipline Committee membership shall be recommended by the Vice President for Student Services to the President and include a faculty member as chair, an administrative/professional staff representative from the Student Services division, an administrative/professional staff representative from the Student Body Association, and a faculty member at large.